Sharpie (marker)

-Sharpie is a brand of writing implements (mainly permanent markers) manufactured by Newell Brands, a public company headquartered in Atlanta, Georgia.
+Sharpie is a brand of writing implement (mainly permanent markers) manufactured by Newell Brands, a public company headquartered in Atlanta, Georgia.
 Originally designating a single permanent marker, the Sharpie brand has been widely expanded and can now be found on a variety of previously unrelated permanent and non-permanent pens and markers formerly marketed under other brands.
-This article focuses on the legacy Sharpie permanent marker line.

-Sharpie markers are made with several tips, including ultra fine, extra fine, fine, brush, chisel, and retractable tips.
-Sharpie also produce gel and rollerball pens.
+Sharpie markers are made with several tips, including ultra fine, extra fine, fine, brush, chisel, mini, magnum, and retractable.

+Sharpie also produces highlighter pens, gel pens, rollerball pens, and acrylic paint markers.

 History

-"Sharpie" was originally a name designating a permanent marker launched in 1964 by the Sanford Ink Company (established in 1857).
-The Sharpie also became the first pen-style permanent marker.
+"Sharpie" was originally a permanent marker launched in 1964 by the Sanford Ink Company.
+The Sharpie was the first pen-style permanent marker.

 In 1990, Sharpie was acquired by The Newell Companies (later Newell Rubbermaid) as part of Sanford, a leading manufacturer and marketer of writing instruments.

 In 2005, the company's Accent highlighter brand was repositioned under the Sharpie brand name.
 The Sharpie Mini, a smaller marker with a clip for attaching a keychain or lanyard was also launched.
 In 2006, Sharpie introduced markers with button-activated retractable tips rather than a cap.
 Sharpie Paint markers were also introduced.
 As of 2011, 200 million Sharpies had been sold worldwide.
 Sharpie markers are manufactured in Mexicali, Baja California, Mexico, and Maryville, Tennessee, and with numerous off-shore partners globally.